rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 This hands-on lab guides you through using the [Team Data Science Process](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.
 We will be using a [Customer Churn Analysis example](https://docs.microsoft.com/en-us/azure/machine-learning/preview/scenario-churn-prediction) throughout this Workshop (which we will download in a lab below).

-In this workshop, you will:
+In this lab, you will:
 - [ ] Understand and use the TDSP to clearly define business goals and success criteria
 - [ ] Understand how to use a code-repository system with the Azure Machine Learning Workbench using the TDSP structure
 - [ ] Create an example environment